 - Quinoa: the star of the show!
 You can use any kind of quinoa (red, white, or tricolor) for these and the quinoa can be prepped ahead of time.
 Packed with fiber, minerals and antioxidants, quinoa is a great plant-based substitute to use in vegan burgers, as it adds a great texture and assists in making these high in protein.
 Fun fact!
 Unlike other plant-based proteins, quinoa is a complete protein, meaning it contains all nine essential amino acids!

 - Red Kidney Beans: create the bulk of these burgers while also contributing a high amount of plant-based protein and fiber.
 You can use canned beans or cook your own!
+You can use canned beans or cook your own!
+You could also turn these into black bean burgers by using black beans instead.

 - Flax egg: typical burgers (veggie or meat) use eggs to bind everything together.
 Since these burgers are vegan, we'll be using flax eggs as our egg replacer and as our binder!
 Originally, this recipe was made without a flax egg and it works just fine, but it does fall apart more easily without them.